l0s/fluent-lambda/README.md

 fluent-lambda uses the [Gradle][7] build system.
 To build from the command line, type:

     gradle install

+### Known Issues

+fluent-lambda currently does not build with JDK 6.

 ### Releasing Deployments to the Central Repository